RoseLeBlood/mnthread-docs/README.md

 # Mini Thread 2.10.x Documentation

-Mini Thread is a library for creating secure threads for the esp32 microcontroller.
-With variable condition support if required.
-And wrappers for:
-   +  Mutex (recursive and standard)
-   +  Semaphore (binary and counting)
-   +  Queues (deque, binary-queue and the standard queue)
-   +  workqueues (multithreaded and singlethreaded workqueues)
-   +  Timers, Protothreads and event groups

 The license that applies to the library is the LGPL.The license texts of these licenses can be found in the files [LICENSE](https://github.com/RoseLeBlood/mnthread/LICENSE.md) of the source code archive.